Maclenn77/Website-SF-Summit/README.md

 ## Getting Started

-Download the files and click in the index.HTML
+- Download the files and click in the index.HTML

-You need to Download the files in the Fonts folders if you want to see the original fonts.
+- Download the Font folder for seeing the original fonts

 ## Developed by